Experience design for a small social enterprise

 Before diving into brainstorming, however, it was important not just to cast a wide net of inspiration, but also to come to a shared understanding of possible internal capabilities.
 To do so, I conducted a thorough internal audit of current internal data sources.
 Using these internal data sources as a baseline, I experimented with different mapping techniques to see how these data sources correlated with competitor data visualizations.

-Once I had a mutual understanding with my stakeholders of what we were inspired by, what our current data sources were, and how this data might map to various visualizations, it was time to ideate on what these visualizations might show and how.
+Once I had a mutual understanding with my engineering stakeholders of what we were inspired by, what our current data sources were, and how this data might map to various visualizations, it was time to ideate on what these visualizations might show and how.
 Based on the research done to date, we agreed on five main dashboard design principles to guide the ideation process.

 The dashboard should highlight: